 2 feet, 10 fingers, 1 voice.
 These are all Dead Bird Lady needs to suspend time.

 Coming from both alternative and folkloric influences, this multi-instrumentalist meticulously chooses her weapons of choice: the mandolin, the guitar, the violin, the autoharp, or simply her voice to accompany her on stage.
 As a solo act, that she delivers a music tinted with emotions and memories.
-Through bewitching and dreamy melodies, you may hear in the distance the echo of artists such as Fleet Foxes, Florence Welsh, Villagers, Fiona Apple or Fredrika Stahl.
+Through bewitching and dreamy melodies, you may hear in the distance the echo of artists such as Fleet Foxes, Florence Welsh, Villagers, or Andrew Bird.

 And what about this name?
 Dead Bird Lady’s tale is a long story involving an old Icelandic house, a stuffed ptarmigan and emotional reconstruction.
 Dead Bird Lady is Laura’s alter-ego, the one who dares sing all her secrets out loud.